MUYUTwilighter/Croparia/README.md

 To modify data files of this mod, simply replace the original data file by creating a new datapack.

 The namespace should be "croparia".

+You should always follow the auto generated files in config directory as prior tutorial.

 ### Seed recipe